bhirsch42/blog/content/post/fake-arc.md

 <h2>Ben turns up</h2>

 A few months ago, I went to Second Sky fest.
-It was organized by Porter Robinson, one of my favorite artists and creator of one of my favorite albums, "Worlds", at first blush, is just a bunch of sick EDM bangers.
+It was organized by Porter Robinson, one of my favorite artists and creator of one of my favorite albums, "Worlds" which, at first blush, is just a bunch of sick EDM bangers.
 But when you listen more, you hear some of that good "this is an *album*, not just songs" kinda stuff.
 It's got an interlude, some reprises– it really brings the room together.

 And then, at the end of the album, something crazy happens.